 The purpose of the Youth council includes:

-The Youth council consists of about a dozen diverse youth from across the province.
+The Youth council consists of about a dozen diverse young people from across the province.

 Hajar Seiyad |